SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: The Cluster Weak-Lensing Model

 The uncertainty on the weak-lensing scatter correlates less strongly with the individual model components.
 This suggests that the limitation of having a relatively small sample of simulated halos is more important here than it is for determining the bias.

-As discussed, the calibration requires us to assume a fiducial richness--mass and SZ--mass relation.
+The \Mwl--\Mhalo\ calibration requires us to assume a fiducial richness--mass and SZ--mass relation (see items 5 and 7 in Sec.~\ref{sec:massbiasscatter}).
 Given that both the synthetic shear profiles and our model have very similar dependencies on richness via miscentering and cluster member contamination, the width of the priors on the richness--mass relation parameters do not affect the uncertainty on the weak-lensing bias and scatter (the squared correlation coefficient is small).
 The situation is analogous for the parameters of the SZ--mass relation, which enters through the SPT positional uncertainty.
 In summary, the choice of fiducial observable--mass relations is necessary to calibrate our lensing model but it does not affect our final result strongly.

+As discussed in Sec.~\ref{sec:miscenter_sims}, our data-driven SZ miscentering distribution does not agree well with that extracted from the \textit{Magneticum} simulations, which could point to some limitations of the simulation data products.
+In this section, we use these same simulations (and Illustris TNG) to calibrate the \Mwl--\Mhalo\ relation.
+In our lensing analysis, we only use scales beyond $500~h^{-1}$kpc that are much larger than the typical offset in SPT centers (see Fig.~\ref{fig:miscenter}).
+Therefore, we expect our analysis to be robust to the shortcomings of simulating the challenging cluster central regions.